RahibAly/rhasnainanwar.github.io/_posts/2017-09-08-bit-manipulation.md

 ```

 ### Conclusion
 You can get the idea how small bitwise expressions can do great things.
 See the properties of binary numbers and come up with your own expressions (comment them and I'll add them in this post with credit).
-I haven't included any working example and I want you to do that yourself as explain step-by-step at this can be very hectic and I'm too laazZzzyyy to do that.
+I haven't included any working example and I want you to do that yourself as explaining step-by-step at this level can be very hectic and I'm too laazZzzyyy to do that.

 See the results in [this IPython Notebook](https://github.com/rhasnainanwar/100_days_of_algorithms/blob/master/Algo_08_-_bit_manipulation.ipynb).
 <small>In case of any errors, open an issue in [100 Algorithms repo](https://github.com/rhasnainanwar/100_days_of_algorithms/issues/new) OR comment below.</small>